Saving Vegetable Seeds: What You Need to Know

 article image

-by AdobeStock/lovelyday12
+AdobeStock/lovelyday12

 Saving your own vegetable seeds is often the only sure way to hang onto your favorite tomato variety.
 It also keeps money in your pocket since you won’t have to buy new stock every season.
 Although it’s not terribly difficult, saving seed properly isn’t as simple as just harvesting the nicest fruit or vegetables and drying the seeds.
 Acquiring viable seeds requires a little forethought and preparation to ensure healthy crops in the future.

-To start, you need to know the difference between hybrids, heirlooms and open-pollinated plants.
+To start, you need to know the difference between hybrids, heirlooms, and open-pollinated plants.

 In general, when you’re saving seeds, use heirloom or open-pollinated varieties.
 There is an important difference between the two: Heirlooms are all open-pollinated plants, but not all open-pollinated plants are heirlooms.